jroivas/sic/sic.md

 Everything is by default exported, unless defined as static.
-Difference from C headers is, that implementation is not exported, but only the definitions.
+Difference from C headers is, that implementation is not exported, but only definitions of non-static symbols from the module.

-To use module:
+To use the module:

     import test;